tonfactory/tons-releases/README.md

 This installation type will create .app aplication in your Applications folder.

-To run application just double click on it in Applications folder or find it in Launchpad by typing 'tons-interactive'.
+To run application just double click on it in the Applications folder or find it in the Launchpad by typing 'tons-interactive'.

+*Note: first startup takes longer than usual*

 To delete application just drop tons-interactive to the bin.